 Hans Rosling famously coined the term ‘peak child’ for the moment in global demographic history at which the number of children in the world stops increasing.“Our world in data“.

 At a global level, due to the absence of immigrants to the Earth for other planets, ‘peak child’ is a precursor to peak population.
 For the global population to reach a plateaux, first number of newborn children must plateaux.
 Ten years later, the number of 10 year old reaches a peak.
 Twenty years later, the number of twenty year old people reaches the highest number it will ever reach, etc., until within a lifetime or about 80 years, no age group is increasing in population any more.

-‘Peak Child’ can occur anywhere between 0 and 80 (approximately 1 lifetime) years prior to peak population, and more typically would occur approximately 1/2 lifetime before any peak population level.
+‘Peak Child’ can occur anywhere between 0 and 80 years (up to approximately 1 lifetime) prior to peak population, and more typically would occur approximately at 1/2 of one lifetime before any peak population level.

 Globally, peak child is determined by the ‘births per woman’, which as a global average has been falling since 1960.

 For an individual country, the link between the number of children and ‘births per woman’ is weakened due to immigration and emigration.
 For example even with a ‘births per woman below 2.0’, the population could grow due to immigration.
 A growing population will give birth to more children than ever before, even without a birth rate that itself drives that increase.

 The exact definition of ‘peak child’ varies in one nuance: ‘What counts as a child?’.
 From birth until what age should count in the total for ‘peak child’.
 In different articles, different ages are chosen.
 It can be children in the first year only, children zero to five year old, or even all children under the age of 18.
 Which ‘upper limit’ is chosen can make a difference to when ‘peak child’ occurs, and to when.